evildmp/afraid-to-commit/docs/remotes.rst

 	  Push  URL: git@github.com:evildmp/afraid-to-commit.git
 	  HEAD branch: master
 	  Remote branches:
-	    add-name      tracked
+	    amend-my-name tracked
-	    amend-my-name new (next fetch will store in remotes/origin) master        tracked
+	    master        tracked
 	  Local branch configured for 'git pull':
 	    master merges with remote master
-	  Local ref configured for 'git push':
+      Local refs configured for 'git push':
-	    master pushes to master (local out of date)
+        amend-my-name pushes to amend-my-name (up to date) master        pushes to master        (up to date)

 It's very useful for Git to know about other remote repositories too.
 For example, at the end of the previous section, we considered a conflict between